-Submit at least 20 complete checklists to eBird that contain one or more species of waterfowl and you could win a pair of Zeiss Conquest HD 8×42 binoculars.
+Submit at least 20 complete checklists that contain one or more species of diurnal raptor and you could win a pair of Zeiss Conquest HD 8×42 binoculars.

 All About Birds Biology new interactive feature focuses on what makes male birds so fancy.

 Our Upcoming Bird Festivals and Events webpage can help plan your next birding trip.
 Look through listings by calendar or on a map, and start planning your road trip right from the page.

 Our selection of courses offers all age groups and skill levels lots of ways to learn, no matter where you are located

 Share photos, questions, and comments with a community of people passionate about birds

 Copyright © 2010 Cornell University